A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Experimental results

-\textbf{Case 3} (\textit{Gaussian + Deadline}): All the settings are the same as in Case 1, except that the impulse noise is replaced by the deadline noise, the ratio of which ranges from [0.05,0.2].
+\textbf{Case 3} (\textit{Gaussian + Deadline}): All the settings are the same as in Case 1, except that the impulse noise is replaced by deadline noise, with a ratio ranging from 0.05 to 0.2.

-\textbf{Case 4} (\textit{Spatial-Spectral Variant Gaussian}): Each band of the HSI is corrupted with the spatial-spectral variant Gaussian noise.
-The noise level for each band is randomly generated by the normal distribution.
-The range of the noise level is between 10 and 70.
+\textbf{Case 4} (\textit{Spatial-Spectral Variant Gaussian}): Each band of the image is corrupted with the spatial-spectral variant Gaussian noise.
+The noise level for each band is randomly generated from a normal distribution, with values ranging between 10 and 70.

-\textbf{Case 5} (\textit{Mixture}): The HSIs are corrupted with all the noise types from Case 1 to Case 4.
+\textbf{Case 5} (\textit{Mixture}): The images are corrupted with all the noise types from Case 1 to 4.

-Four quantitative measures are used to evaluate the denoising performance, i.e., peak signal-to-noise ratio (PSNR), structural similarity (SSIM), spectral angle mapper (SAM), and erreur relative globale adimensionnelle de Synth$\grave{\mathrm{e}}$se (ERGAS).
-The ADAM \citep{ADAM} is used to optimize the network parameters.
-The epoch number is set as 10.
-The initial learning rate is 1e${}^{-3}$ and decays by a factor of 0.8 every epoch.
-The batch size is set as 10.
-All the experiments are conducted on a PC with Intel Core i7-8700K CPU, and one GeForce RTX 2080 Ti with 11GB memory.
-It takes 4$\sim$6 hours to train each HWnet.
+In the training phase, the total number of iterations $K$ is set to 15 for DLW-NN and 20 for DLW-TV and DLW-TVS, respectively.
+Adam \cite{ADAM} is used to optimize the network parameters.
+The number of epochs is set to 10.
+The initial learning rate is 1e-3 and decays by a factor of 0.8 every epoch.
+The batch size is set to 10.
+All the experiments are conducted on a PC with Intel Core i7-8700K processor, and a GeForce RTX 2080 Ti with 11GB memory.
+It takes 4 to 6 hours to train each DLWnet for HSI, and 0.5 hour to train DLWnet for color images.

+In this work, DLWnet $h_\theta(\cdot)$ is a four-layer CNN.
+Each of the first three layers is followed by the ``ReLU'' activation function.
+The output of the final layer is activated by the softmax function and is then multiplied by $M$, so that the elements of $\W$ averaged to one.
+For HSI, the 3-dimensional (3D) convolution kernel is used since HSIs usually have a diverse number of spectral bands.
+For color images, we simply use the 2D convolutional kernel.

+Two quantitative measures are used to evaluate the denoising performance, namely, peak signal-to-noise ratio (PSNR) and structural similarity (SSIM).